ssrg-vt/Xar-Trek/README.md

 b) Cavium ThunderX server (ARM CPU, 2GHz, 96 cores, 128GB)
 c) Xilinx Alveo U50 card

 The remote access is available upon request.
-Please, send an e-mail to edsonh@vt.edu explaining why you need to use our machines and we'll do our best to grant the access.
+Please, send an e-mail to edsonh@vt.edu explaining why you need to use our machines and we'll do our best to grant you the access.

 ***********************************************************